 Students come together to record their results on a class graph.
 The class results will show the data pattern clearly, even if individual results are not so striking.

 It is expected that the beam bridge will be the weakest and the girder or truss bridge the strongest (though depending on the number of creases in the truss this can make a huge difference to its strength).
-There is a fair amount of variability in the data (though beam bridge data seems to be quite clean), but the highest point can be looked at, or the rough average of the points.
+There is a fair amount of variability in the data (though beam and arch bridge data seems to be quite clean), but the highest point can be looked at, or the rough average of the points. the variability in truss bridge strength may be because students make differently-sized folds in their paper.

 Discuss the forces in each bridge:

 When the load is added to the beam bridge there is force pushing down in one area of the flat surface of the paper, soon bending it.
 When the load is added to the arch bridge the force is spread out by the arch to the sides, so that less force is experienced in more places.
 Hence more load can be added before the paper bends.

 The folds of the girder bridge direct force sideways and distributes it through the bridge.
 The truss bridge has triangles underneath, which are strong shapes that do not easily distort and spread the forces out so the bridge can take even more load (though these triangles are not strapped at the top, so are weaker than complete triangles).

 (More details on bridge construction and forces at http://science.howstuffworks.com/engineering/civil/bridge.htm)